CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/01 Getting-started.md

         sg.In(
             fontsize=20,
-            default_event=True, # Tell the input to throw an event key="Input" # "Name" of the element
+            default_event=True, # Tell the input to throw an event key="Input" # "Name" of the element and the event )
-        )
     ]
 ]